OrangeFox86/DreamPicoPort/README.md

 The Maple Bus is a serial communications protocol which Dreamcast uses to communicate with controllers and other peripherals.
 Refer to documentation [here](https://dreamcast.wiki/Maple_bus) for general information about the Maple Bus.

-## Why the RP2040 is a Game Changer for Emulating Communication Protocols
+## Why the RP2040/RP2350 are Game Changers for Emulating Communication Protocols

 To emulate a bespoke communication protocol such as the Maple Bus on an MCU, one would usually either need to add extra hardware or bit bang the interface.
-This is not true with the RP2040 and its PIO.
+This is not true with the RP2040/RP2350 and their PIO.
 Think of it as several extra small processors on the side using a special machine language purpose-built for handling I/O. This means communication can be offloaded to the PIO and only check on them after an interrupt is activated or a timeout has elapsed.
 Check out [maple_in.pio](src/hal/MapleBus/maple_in.pio) and [maple_out.pio](src/hal/MapleBus/maple_out.pio) to see the PIO code.

-Luckily, the RP2040 comes with 2 PIO blocks each with 4 separate state machines.
-This means that the RP2040 can easily emulate 4 separate controller interfaces, each at full speed!
+Luckily, the RP2040/RP2350 come with 2 PIO blocks each with 4 separate state machines.
+This means that the RP2040/RP2350 can easily emulate 4 separate controller interfaces, each at full speed!

 ## Interfacing with the PIO State Machines